tonethar/IGM-330-Fall-2018/weekly/week-02A-notes.md

       `ctx.closePath();`

      - D) So we now have a path, but we can't see it.
-Now we need to stroke and/or fill the rectangular path like so.
-Note that the order of these two calls **will** have an effect on the appearance of the drawing:
+Now we need to stroke and/or fill the rectangular path like so. *Note that the order of these two calls **will** have an effect on the appearance of the drawing*:

      `ctx.stroke();`